msiplab/TanSacNet/README.md

 ## Brief introduction

-1. Change current directory to directory 'code' on MATLAB.
+1. Change the current directory to directory 'code' on MATLAB.

         >> cd code